Below is the schedule of events for Reunion. Please note this schedule is subject to change.

 Housing & Accommodations

-A limited number of on-campus residence hall rooms are available to reunion alumni only on a first-come, first-served basis.
-Registering for on-campus housing allows you to use your room for the entire weekend.
-Unlike hotels, we are unable to turn around rooms on a daily basis.
+A limited number of on-campus residence hall rooms are available to Reunion alumni on a first-come, first-served basis.
+If you opt for campus housing, your room is yours for the full weekend—unlike hotels, we are unable to turn over rooms daily.

 Campbell Sports Center